florianheller/MotionHeadset/readme.md

 ## Hardware
 I am trying to make this as flexible as possible.
-Right now I have an Adafruit Huzzah 32 Feather board and a Sparkfun Thing32 for testing.
+Right now I have an [Adafruit Huzzah 32 Feather board](https://www.adafruit.com/product/3405) and a [Sparkfun Thing32](https://www.sparkfun.com/products/13907) for testing.
 Both boards come with a LiPo charger, which makes them easy to integrate.
-The Thing32 can be extended using the Sparkfun Motion Shield that comes with an LSM9DS1 IMU, making it a nice, compact unit that can even be extended to include GPS if needed.
+The Thing32 can be extended using the [Sparkfun ESP32 Motion Shield](https://www.sparkfun.com/products/14430) that comes with an LSM9DS1 IMU, making it a nice, compact unit that can even be extended to include GPS if needed.
-I will also try the Bosch BNO055 IMU for comparison.
+I will also use the [Bosch BNO055 IMU](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) for comparison.
+There are Adafruit libraries for both IMUs [BNO055](https://github.com/adafruit/Adafruit_BNO055) and [LSM9DS1](https://github.com/adafruit/Adafruit_LSM9DS1).
+However, for the LSM9DS1, some calculations are necessary to generate a fused heading out of the raw sensor data.
+See [Sparkfun Library]((https://platformio.org/lib/show/1825/SparkFun%20LSM9DS1%20IMU)
+## Bluetooth Details